Eccentric Catastrophes & What To Do With Them: Discussion

 \acknowledgements

-N.L. acknowledges financial support provided under the European Union's H2020 ERC Starting Grant agreement no. DarkGRA-757480, the MIUR PRIN and FARE programmes (GW-NEXT, CUP: B84I20000100001), and from the Amaldi Research Center funded by the MIUR program ``Dipartimento di Eccellenza" (CUP: B81I18001170001).
+N.L. acknowledges financial support, in part, provided under the European Union's H2020 ERC Starting Grant agreement no. DarkGRA-757480, the MIUR PRIN and FARE programmes (GW-NEXT, CUP: B84I20000100001), and from the Amaldi Research Center funded by the MIUR program ``Dipartimento di Eccellenza" (CUP: B81I18001170001).
+N.L. is also supported, in part, by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, and the ICSC National Research Centre funded by NextGenerationEU.